Dynamic Exploration-Exploitation Trade-Off in Active Learning Regression with Bayesian Hierarchical Modeling: Conclusion

 \section{Conclusion}

-In this work, we acknowledged the exploration-exploitation dilemma in active learning for regression problems.
-We presented a methodology using the Bayesian hierarchical model for dynamic trade-off between exploration and exploitation during active learning in the regression setting.
-In the hierarchical model, we presented a new approach for approximate Bayesian computation using the linear dependence of data samples in high dimensional feature space obtained via kernel trick.
-We demonstrated and compared our methodology with exploration, exploitation, and other well-known strategies in the simulated and real-world case studies.
-From the average percentage improvement in the six simulated experiments, the proposed acquisition function achieved at least $6\%$ and $11\%$ lower average RMSE from exploration and exploitation respectively irrespective of the chosen pure strategies.
-Overall, when compared to existing active learning approaches, our proposed methodology converged with fewer iterations in all cases and performed better or at least as good as the more efficient strategy among the two strategies it combines.
-The proposed approach to dynamically balancing exploration and exploitation has wide applications in various domains where conducting experiments and labeling data is costly such as materials characterization, mechanical testing, manufacturing, and medical sciences.
+In this work, we address the exploration-exploitation problem in active learning for regression problems.
+Our approach, BHEEM, is based on dynamically balancing the trade-off between exploration and exploitation during the learning process using a Bayesian hierarchical model.
+BHEEM captures the variability in the trade-off parameter during each query stages and across successive query stages.
+In the absence of a likelihood function, we devised an approximate Bayesian computation based on the linear dependence of the data in the Hilbert space to sample from the posterior distribution of the trade-off parameter.
+We demonstrated and compared BHEEM with exploration, exploitation, and other well-known strategies to balance the two in the six simulated and one real-world case study.
+From the average percentage improvement in the simulated experiments, BHEEM achieved about $21\%$ and $24\%$ lower average RMSE from pure exploration and exploitation respectively irrespective of the chosen strategies.
+Overall, when compared to existing active learning approaches, BHEEM converged with fewer iterations in all cases and performed better or at least as effective as the more efficient strategy among the two it combines.
+The proposed approach to dynamically balancing exploration and exploitation has wide applications in various domains where conducting experiments and labeling data is costly such as materials characterization, mechanical testing, manufacturing, and medical~sciences.

 Some of the limitations of the current studies include the assumption on the filtering distance threshold $\nu$ and more importantly, a restricted prior on the trade-off parameter $\eta$.
-In future works, we plan to consider a more expressive and flexible Dirichlet process prior to ensure consistency and faster convergence of the hierarchical model, and also consider another hierarchy to include the $\nu$ parameter in the model.
+In future works, we plan to consider a more expressive and flexible Dirichlet process prior to ensure consistency and faster convergence of the hierarchical model. ]